 Second, we estimated the minimum link capacity C{\min} that accommodates a prescribed number of streams J while keeping $P{\text{loss}}^{\text{info}} \leq \epsilon = 10^{-5}$.
 For each C{\min} estimate, we performed 500 runs, each consisting of 1000 independent video streaming simulations.
-Due to space constraints we present here representative results from this evaluation of C{\min} for a given number of streams J. The results for the evaluation of J{\max} given a fixed link capacity C indicate the same tendencies and are available from http://trace.eas.asu.edu.
+We discuss in detail the representative results from this evaluation of C{\min} for a given number of streams J. The results for the evaluation of J{\max} given a fixed link capacity C indicate the same tendencies.

-We observe from Figs. 1(a), (c), and (e) that for small numbers of multiplexed streams, namely J = 4 and 16 streams for Monsters vs Aliens and Alice in Wonderland, as well as J = 4 streams for IMAX Space Station, the MV and FS representations require essentially the same transmission bitrate.
+We observe from Figs. 4(a), (c), and (e) that for small numbers of multiplexed streams, namely J = 4 and 16 streams for Monsters vs Aliens and Alice in Wonderland, as well as J = 4 streams for IMAX Space Station, the MV and FS representations require essentially the same transmission bitrate.
 Even though the MV representation and encoding has higher RD efficiency, i.e., lower average bit rate for a given average PSNR video quality, the higher MV traffic variability makes statistical multiplexing more challenging, requiring the same transmission bit rate as the less RD efficient FS representation (which has lower traffic variability).
-We further observe from Figs. 1(a), (c) and (e) that increasing the statistical multiplexing effect by multiplexing more streams, reduces the effect of the traffic variability, and, as a result, reduces the required transmission bit rate C{\min} for MV-C relative to FS-C.
+We further observe from Figs. 4(a), (c) and (e) that increasing the statistical multiplexing effect by multiplexing more streams, reduces the effect of the traffic variability, and, as a result, reduces the required transmission bit rate $C{\rm min}$ for MV-C relative to FS-C.